 Struffoli have a sweet citrus flavor, a sticky honey glaze, a crispy exterior, and the softest center imaginable… I can’t think of anything that would make this Italian Christmas dessert recipe any more delicious than it already is!
 Pop these tasty honey balls in your mouth one by one and watch them disappear like magic!!
+The whole family will go crazy for these!

 And the wreath shape is really something special.
 Check out the video in this post for some guidance and help on getting it just right!